 The Republicans promised to make health insurance less expensive and cover more people.
 Instead, they tried to take away health care from 23 million Americans.

-Single Payer, or Medicare for All, would provide health insurance coverage for everyone, at a lower cost than our current system.
+Single Payer, or Expanded Medicare for All, would provide health insurance coverage for everyone, at a lower cost than our current system.
 Single Payer means the government provides not-for-profit health insurance for everyone.
 All doctors and hospitals are “in network.”
-Working people pay premiums, which are less expensive than current premiums, because no one is making a profit, there are no high paid CEOs, and there is no need for advertising.
-Employers would no longer be part of the health insurance system, relieving business owners, large and small, of the regulatory and financial burden of health insurance.
-Employees could change jobs with zero impact on their health insurance.
+Working people pay premiums, a percentage of wages, which are less expensive than current premiums, because no one is making a profit, there are no high paid CEOs, and there is no need for advertising.
+As with Social Security, employers also pay a percentage of wages as premiums.
+There are no co-pays or deductibles.
+There is no need for “gap” insurance, because everything is included (except elective surgeries such as cosmetic surgery).
+Employers no longer provide insurance, self-insure or have to expend resources shopping for health insurance plans and administering them.
+Business owners, large and small, are relieved of the regulatory and financial burden of health insurance.
+Employees could change jobs or choose to work for themselves with zero impact on their health insurance.

 Medicare and Medicaid will be fully funded throughout to provide services including mental health care and drug addiction treatment for the full length of time they are needed by each individual patient.